QuEraComputing/Bloqade.jl/docs/src/subspace.md

 ## Create Registers in the Subspace

-One can create a register in the subspace by feeding the `space` object instead of an integer for the common register interfaces, e.g.
+One can create a register in the subspace by feeding the `space` object instead of an integer for the common register interfaces, e.g.:

 ```@repl subspace
 zero_state(space)